Computer Technology Classes and Programs at LSVI

 Web Design: Students are introduced to principles of Web design with HTML, CSS, and Bootstrap using an accessible HTML editor.
 Principles for effective accessibility are a priority.

 Robotics: Design and execution of tasks for Lego Mindstorm robots, using RobotC and the Quorum Programming language (based on Java and the Netbeans IDE, Quorum version is Sodbeans)Assistive Technology: Specialized instruction in various assistive technologies, including the Brailliant and Braille Notes.

-LSVI is a CompTia Authorized Academy Partner, offering training and certification testing for students in CompTia core certifications such as IT fundamentals, A+, etc. LSDVI is a Pearson VUE authorized testing center open to LSDVI students only.
+LSVI is a CompTia Authorized Academy Partner, offering certification testing for students in CompTia core certifications such as IT fundamentals, A+, etc. LSDVI is a Pearson VUE authorized testing center open to LSDVI students only.

 Meta Objectives (based on the Computer Science Teachers of America Computational Thinking (CT) Framework):

 - Formulate problems in a way that enables computer use and other tools to help solve them.